-Forty-seven years ago today, Palestinian terrorists — members of the group “Black September” — climbed the fence surrounding the Olympic Village in Munich, Germany, site of the summer Olympics that year.
+The Munich Massacre was forty-seven years ago today, when Palestinian terrorists — members of the group “Black September” — climbed the fence surrounding the Olympic Village in Munich, Germany, site of the summer Olympics that year.

 The terrorists took 11 members of the Israeli Olympic team hostage, demanding the release of 200 Arab prisoners and safe passage out of Germany in exchange for the athletes’ lives.
-The terrorists and nine remaining hostages (two had been killed trying to defend themselves in the initial attack) were taken to a NATO air base in Fürstenfeldbruck near Munich, and promised safe passage to Cairo.
+Authorities took the terrorists and nine remaining hostages (two had been killed trying to defend themselves in the initial attack) to a NATO air base in Fürstenfeldbruck near Munich, and promised them safe passage to Cairo.

 German sharpshooters were waiting at the air base.
 In the bitter gun battle that ensued, terrorists murdered the remaining Israeli athletes.